dialchain/dial/dial.md

 After __24 tw__ of innactivity, a validator can submit a request to withdraw his validator deposit from the Dial treasury.

 # The Dial Economy
-Due to it open and permissionless character, the DialChain will need some sort of value generation system to keep controll on its environemnt and address spam and sustainability.
+Due to it open and permissionless character, the DialChain will need some sort of value generation system to address spam and sustainability.

 ## Value Generation
-Every single service performed by a service provider (e.g. validator) in the Dial network is paid for by the requestor of the service.
+Every single service performed by a service provider (e.g. validator) in the Dial network is paid for by the requestor of that service.
 The price of each service is left to the discretion of the service provider.
 A __service intent request__ allows a requestor to collect prices and other execution conditions from different service providers.

 ## Spam Resistance
 Spam is the main thread to open and permissionless architectures.
 The DialChain is built on top of a fundamental spam resistance system that makes sure the revenue generated from the publication of a single declaration is sufficient to cover present and future performance required to validate, maintain and retire that declaration.